 - - account for all monies we handle for you.

-Once you have signed the listing agreement, our firm and its agents may not give any confidential information about you to prospective buyers or their agents without your permission so long as we represent you.
-But until you sign the listing agreement, you should avoid telling the agent anything you would not want a buyer to know!
-This is equally important, protecting your confidential information as a seller’s agent keeps the integrity of your negotiating position intact.
+Once you've signed the listing agreement, our firm and its agents may not give any confidential information about you to prospective buyers or their agents without your permission so long as we represent you.